alduralmknoon/Labs/README.md

 #### What does the second packet in the 4-way handshake authentication of WPA-PSK contain?
 What will the receiving device do with this information?
 Is it sent by the access point or the client device?
 The second packet is sent from the client to the AP, it contains the SNounce and the MIC.
 The receiving AP will use it to construct the PTK.

 #### What does the third packet in the 4-way handshake authentication of WPA-PSK contain?
 Is it sent by the access point or the client device?
-Include a screenshot of the packet.
 The third packet is sent by the AP to the client.
 It contains the GTK and MIC.
 “RSC” is the starting number of GTK.

 #### What does the fourth packet in the 4-way handshake authentication of WPA-PSK contain?
 Is it sent by the access point or the client device?
-Include a screenshot of the packet.
 The fourth packet is sent by the client to the AP.
 It is an ACK packet.

 ### Password Cracking
 #### What is the password?
-Include a screenshot of aircrack-ng with the password cracked.
 **Password:** CY20sec23GMU

 ## Wordlist Generation